Ohio Bar Exam Info

-Schedule a Complimentary Ohio Bar Exam Coaching Session
+Schedule a Free Ohio Bar Exam Coaching Session

 Ohio Bar Exam Format

 The Ohio Bar Exam is administered over two days.
 The examiners have adopted the Uniform Bar Exam (“UBE”).

 The written portion of the exam is administered on the first and third days of the Ohio bar exam.
 The written portion of the bar exam consists of the Ohio essay questions and the Multistate Performance Test (“MPT”).
 On the first day, you will have three hours to answer two MPT questions.
 You will have three hours to answer six Ohio essay questions.

 The Multistate Bar Exam (“MBE”) is administered on the second day of the Ohio exam.
 The MBE is a multiple-choice test containing 200 questions.
 The MBE is split into a morning and afternoon session.
 Each session consists of 100 questions.
 You have three hours to complete each session.

 Ohio Bar Exam Format Video